republicprotocol/republic-go/README.md

 > This library is a work in progress.

+## Cloning

+This repo has a submodule so you may need to run:

+`git submodule update --init --recursive`

 ## License

 The go-eth library was developed by the Republic Protocol team and is available under the MIT license.
 For more information, see our website https://republicprotocol.com.